JMS55/jms55.github.io/content/posts/2025_12_27_solari_bevy_0_18/index.md

 * Lighting comes from any of: hitting an emissive surface, NEE, or terminating in the world cache
 * Each bounce samples the GGX distribution to find the next bounce direction (if the surface was rough enough, we would have terminated in the world cache - more on this in a second)

-It's essentially just a standard pathtracer, except with theortically higher coherence from always following the specular lobe.
+It's essentially just a standard pathtracer, except with theoretically higher coherence from always following the specular lobe.

 However, there are many subtle details that took me some time to figure out:
 * Emissive contributions are skipped on the first bounce, as ReSTIR DI handles those paths